Yahias/CoinAPI-Downloader/README.md

-# cryptocurrency Data Downloader
+# Cryptocurrency Data Downloader

-### Task: Script for fetching the data from the API
+### Task 1: Script for fetching the data from the API
 ### Task 2 : Script vr2, writting the data to the Databse.

 ### Prerequities: